flowdev/present-go-job/PITCHME.md

 - Mistakes can cost a lot of money |
 - Web APIs |
-- Rooms for junior devs who can implement web APIs and test carefully |
+- Rooms for junior devs who test carefully |
-- Quite some companies, teams from small to medium |
+- Quite some companies from small to medium |

 ---